ARMmbed/mbed-os-5-docs/docs/tutorials/serial/serial_communication.md

 ###### Configuring the connection

-1. Plug in your mbed board.
+1. Plug in your Mbed board.
 1. Open CoolTerm.
 1. Click **Connect**.
 This opens up an 8-n-1 9600 baud connection to the first available serial port.
 If you have more than one board plugged in, you may need to change the port under **Options > Serial Port > Port**.